Skip to main content

 2

-In the Document request expiry section, enable the Enable document request expiry toggle.
+In the Document request expiry section, use the Enable document request expiry toggle.

 3